Culture of East Germany: Jazz

+Klaus Lenz directed a number of bands.

+Manfred Krug sang jazz till his emigration in 1977.

 Recording establishments

 There were state recording companies.
 In 1947 Ernst Busch established Eterna Records for classical, folk, jazz and church music.
 For popular music there was Amiga Records.
 These operations became state-directed in 1953.

 Visual art

-Artists were members of the Communist "Verband Bildender Künstler der DDR".
+Artists were members of the communist "Verband Bildender Künstler der DDR".

 Visual propaganda

-Political propaganda shaped GDR - monuments of Communist leaders including Karl Marx and Friedrich Engels, banners with political slogans.
+Political propaganda shaped GDR – monuments of communist leaders including Karl Marx and Friedrich Engels, banners with political slogans.

 Feminist art

 Critical feminist artists were Gabriele Stötzer, Tina Bara, Cornelia Schleime, Doris Ziegler, Mita Schamal, Karla Woisnitza, Christine Schlegel, Else Gabriel, Yana Milev, Angela Hampel, Gundula Schulze Eldowy, Janet Grau.

 Political manifestations and secular ceremonies

 International Workers' Day was obligatory for millions.
 The Tag der Republik (the Day of the Republic), 7 October, was the anniversary of the creation of the GDR.

 The Jugendweihe was a secular coming-of-age ceremony which replaced Lutheran Confirmation.

 Theatre

 East German theatre was strongly dominated in its early years by Bertolt Brecht, who brought back artists from the antifascist resistance and reopened Theater am Schiffbauerdamm with his Berliner Ensemble.
 On the other side some streams tried to establish "Pure Workers Theatre", played by workers and performing plays about workers.

 After Brecht died, there was a lot of conflict between the artists and the family (around Helene Weigel) about the Brecht heritage.
 Heinz Kahlau, Slatan Dudow, Erwin Geschonneck, Erwin Strittmatter, Peter Hacks, Benno Besson, Peter Palitzsch and Ekkehard Schall are counted among Brecht's scholars and followers.
 In the 1950s the Swiss Benno Besson had success with "The Dragon" by Jewgenij Schwarz.
 As a result, he travelled with Deutsches Theater around Europe and Asia (and also in Japan).
 He became the Intendant at Volksbühne in the 1960s and often worked with Heiner Müller.